Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/XIAO_Soil_Moisture_Sensor.md

 ## Getting Started

-This section will guide you through setting up your XIAO Soil Moisture for the first time.
+This section will guide you through setting up your XIAO Soil Moisture Sensor for the first time.

 ### Materials Required